arena-grom/stock_prediction/README.md

 # stock_prediction
-Stock Prediction comparing random walk, ARIMA, SVM, RNN and LSTM machine learning models.
+Stock Prediction with Linear Regression and LSTM.